Eurosceptic British ministers quit in blow to May's Brexit plan

 May’s spokesman said she would fight any attempt to unseat her.

-May also called on the EU to engage with her Brexit proposal or risk Britain crashing out of the bloc without a deal.
+May also called on Brussels to engage with her Brexit proposal or risk Britain crashing out without a deal.

-“What we are proposing is challenging for the EU, it requires them to think again, to look beyond the positions they have taken so far and agree a new and fair balance of rights and obligations,” she told parliament.
+“What we are proposing is challenging for the EU, it requires them to think again, to look beyond the positions they have taken so far and agree a new and fair balance of rights and obligations,” she said.

 But with just over three months before the EU says it wants a deal, European Council President Donald Tusk raised the idea that Brexit might be called off.